fossas/fossa-cli/docs/references/strategies/languages/python/pipenv.md

 ## Limitations

-- Our pipenv strategy currently reports all dependencies as direct. rather than differentiating between direct and transitive.

-- Pipfile.lock does not report edges, if `pipenv graph --json-tree` fails, we will not be able to detect the edges between dependencies.
+- This strategy does not report edges between dependencies.
+This means that all dependencies being used in the project are found, but are all reported as direct dependencies of the project.

   - `pipenv graph --json-tree` relies on `pipenv install` being run in the directory beforehand.
   If that command was not run (such as in a freshly cloned repo), then the graph command will fail,